morganoleary/Fine-Furnishings/README.md

 <summary>SEO Implementations</summary>

 - Descriptive meta tags & keywords were used throughout the site.
 In particular, the product descriptions and image file names.
+More keywords and meta tags will be used in future as the site content will bulk up about the business.
-- sitemap.xml
+- [sitemap.xml](https://www.xml-sitemaps.com/) was used to create and add the sitemap.xml file to the root directory.
-- robots.txt
+- A robots.txt was added to the root directory of the project.

 </details>